e99 Online Shopping Mall

 Editorial Review

+There are many frustrated sailors out there and with the baby boomers starting to retire many finally have the freedom to indulge their sailing dreams.
+This book is intended to guide them.
 Aimed at sailboat owners of all kinds, this reference book contains 200 entries packed with solid practical advice and valuable tips.
-The alphabetical reference format offers the reader opportunities to open the book at any page and browse endlessly.
-Cartoons by Sail Magazine cartoonist Tom Payne enliven the text.
-A comprehensive appendix covers over 50 technical topics. ...
+The reference format offers the reader opportunities to open the book at any page and browse endlessly.
+Cartoons by SAIL Magazine cartoonist Tom Payne enliven the text.
+A comprehensive appendix covers some 50 technical topics. ...
 Read more

-5-0 out of 5 stars Now they tell me!
+5-0 out of 5 stars funny, informative, readable

 (price subject to change: see help)